freddierice/ctf-writeups/GoogleCTF2016/rsacalc/README.md

 00000e0: 6d9a 012f b6df ad0a 134f c4bf 58d1 1945  m../.....O..X..E
 00000f0: 582a 086c 4f9c 267d 1077 f59a f8fc 5df9  X*.lO.&}.w....].
 ```
-encrypted.
+illegible.
 Bummer.
+However, it appears to be approximately 1024 bits long, which given that the name of the challenge is rsacalc, should imply that this is our flag encrypted with 1024 bit RSA.
+Furthermore, we found that the key chanages with each session, so using the rsacalc decrypt function will not help us.

 However, since this problem is named rsacalc, and rsa is computed modulo a number, we figured that 197730... could be a modular square root of 4.

-If th
+Remember that weird output with the sqrt 4?
+We took a look at the length of the output of sqrt 4 from different sessions, and found that the number of bits to hold each of them was approximately 1024.
+We figured that it must be taking the modular square root instead of the actual square root.
+In other words, if you square that large number modulo the public modulus in RSA, you get 4.
+As it turns out, calculating non-trivial square roots modulo large numbers is not trivial, and gives us enough information about p and q than